strexx/Ultimate-Frisbee-App/README_fons.md

 ###Performance Matters

 #### Font face observer
 Font Face Observer is a small @font-face loader and monitor compatible with any web font service.
 For this project I've setup font face observer to show fonts when they are loaded.
 We use **Lato** and **Roboto Slab** from the Google Fonts library in our project.
+In the piece of code below I've created a function where you can store all the font-families in an array which fontfaceobserver will load after all CSS is processed.
+When these fonts are loaded a class will be added to the html element, which will load parts of the CSS containing these fonts.

 ```
 /*********************************************************